 Look: it turns out the way it turns out.
 And it's never turned out any

 existence.
 If you do, it's all perfect.
-Look: that's
+No kidding!
+Look: that's not

-In the light of this, I've discovered that nothing I do makes any
+In the light of this, I've discovered (when I tell the truth about it)

-not pre-destination either.
+pre-destination either.
 And it doesn't require karma to

 conceptualize it tritely.
 But it is unmistakable and (depending on your

-inarguable.
+thrown) inarguable.
 Things turn out the way they turn out.
-And they've never

 that doesn't fit into your